-- MAIN OUT which supports two channels the left and right.
-Here you will plug in a mixer, speakers but anyhow this signal goes outside.
+MAIN OUT, which supports two channels – the left and right.
+Here, you plug in a mixer and speakers.
+Anyhow this signal goes outside.

-- AUX OUT same as Main out, only for monitors or other output group.
-The signal, effects or even mix is separated let’s say you don’t want to hear sampler on stage you can easily adjust that in the aux mix.
+AUX OUT is the same as Main out – only for monitors or another output group.
+The signal, effects, or even mix are separated, and if you don’t want to hear a sampler on stage, you can easily adjust that in the aux mix.

-As you probably realized this multi-pad can easily be used as a mini electronic drum set.
+By now, you have realized that this MultiPad can be used as a mini electronic drum kit.

-You can connect a hi-hat, snare, bass drum and a tom so you can have a full experience of electronic drums while it is more suitable for transport.
+Connect a hi-hat, a snare, a bass drum, and a tom – so you can fully experience electronic drums, and it’s more convenient to transport.

-- AUDION IN serve to connect a source such as a smartphone, microphone, instrument or mixer for recording samples which you can then assign to the pads.
-The sound from these inputs is also passed to the Main, Aux, or Phone outputs.
+AUDIO IN, which is used for connection to other sources – such as a smartphone, microphone, instrument, or mixer to record samples that you can assign to pads.
+Sound from these inputs is also transmitted to the Main, Aux, or Phone outputs.

 GAIN – Last but not least important is the gain knob.
 The gain volume knob controls the record inputs signal.
-If you are using a mic-level input, turn the knob toward the Mic setting.
-If you are using a line-level input, turn the knob toward the Line settings.
+In a situation where you’re using the microphone level input, turn the knob toward the microphone setting.
+On the other hand, if you’re using a line-level input, turn the knob towards the line settings.